-What types of business debts are there?
+What are types of business debts are there?

 What causes business debt?